Define what company culture is

 Make everyone contribute

 In order to establish a strong culture, the key element is to have it engrained in every employee’s personality and behavior.
 Indeed, as you are all moving as one, you want everyone to be able to share the culture, and the mentality of your business.
 This is when you win.
+If part of your company’s culture is giving back to the community, you may implement this to your team building or corporate events.
+A great idea would be to ask your employees to join a charity bicycle team building event.

 In some cases it might be useful for your company to implement programs in order to energize the company’s atmosphere.
 Games in group emphasizing teamwork, collaboration, and soft competition have been proven to help people bond more efficiently.